Payment Card Compliance

 An Approved Scanning Vendor (ASV) is an organization that validates adherence to certain PCI DSS requirements by performing vulnerability scans of internet facing environments of merchants and service providers.
 The PCI council has approved over 130 ASVs.

-The Primary Account Number (PAN) alone or the PAN plus any of the following: full magnetic strip information, cardholder name, service code or expiration date.
+The Primary Account Number (PAN) alone or the PAN plus any of the following: full magnetic strip information, cardholder name, security code or expiration date.

 Payment Card Merchant (“Merchant”)